Services Results About Writing MKT News Let's talk

 Google has graduated Shopping ads in AI Mode from experimental to live.
 Sponsored product listings now appear alongside AI-generated recommendations in AI Mode search results.
 This is a structural shift: your products can surface inside a conversational interface, not just a traditional SERP.
 AI Mode pulls heavily from Merchant Center structured data, so feed accuracy, product titles, and pricing freshness directly impact whether you show up.
 If your Merchant Center hasn't been audited recently, now's the time.

-April 1, 2026
+April 1, 2026 4 stories

 Google launches non-skippable Video Reach Campaigns for Connected TV — globally